Suraj LabAmazon software engineer building backend systems and side projects.

 The system only advances when artifacts pass an external check.
 Failed work routes into diagnosis, not more guessing.

-That distinction matters because models are often too willing to declare progress.
-They are good at producing the appearance of completion.
-They are much less reliable at recognizing that a missing section, failed command, or untested runtime path should block forward motion.
+They are better at producing the appearance of completion than at recognizing that a missing section, failed build, broken runtime path, or weak test should block forward motion.

 What Ships